By Isabella Mendez

 The exhibition explores the profound cultural changes of the sixties in America through a surrealist style.
 The diverse array of artists offers many perspectives on topics like the Civil Rights Movement, space exploration, war, and feminist sexual revolutions.

-Similar to Hurtado's piece, most of the work featured in the exhibition captures viewers' attention and raises awareness of the social issues of the time.
-Each section echoes the "unreal" feeling that surrealism pushes: first, three large camels greet you at the entrance; then, a dark room filled with psychosexual work; then more structural work; followed by political and feminist work.
+Each section of the exhibition echoes the "unreal" feeling that surrealism promotes: first, three large camels greet you at the entrance; then, a dark room filled with psychosexual work that explores the normalization of female and male anatomy; next, more structural work; followed by political and feminist work.
 The floor plan and layout of the exhibition can feel disorienting, and the deep purple and vibrant orange chosen for some walls add to the "unreal" feeling.
-However, I did appreciate the exhibition's approach in showing parts of history in a modern way.
+However, I did appreciate the exhibition's approach in showing parts of history in a way that shows what has brought artists together as they face different issues.

 ReplyDelete